BREAST MILK REFRIGERATION:

-Proper Preparation for Serving
+Proper Preparation for Serving - Serve Human Milk at the Right Temperature.

-Serve Milk At the Right Temperature.
-Milk is best served at body temperature, approximately 98.6°F/ 37°C. Swirl contents to blend separated nutrients.
+Breast Milk is best served at body temperature, approximately 98.6°F/ 37°C. Swirl contents to blend separated nutrients.

-How To Warm Milk the Right Way
+How To Warm Human Milk the Right Way

 Place a bottle or bag under warm running water or in a bowl of water.
 Water temperature should be <58°C / 136°F. Avoid any hotter temperatures because milk deteriorates and starts to lose its nutritional and immunological value when temperature reaches 104°F/ 40°C. Never warm milk in the microwave or stove top because it causes scald spots, changing the composition of the milk.

-How to Thaw Frozen Milk
+How to Thaw Frozen Human Milk

 Thaw milk in the refrigerator overnight and warm milk according to the instructions above.
 If pressed for time, thaw under running water starting from cold and gradually to lukewarm.